lhow0901/dsp/02-editors.md

 3. Create a file called `egg.py` using **emacs**, add a couple of lines of code, save and exit.

 Upload these 3 files to the [`editors`](editors/) folder.
->> I've added these files to the editor folder
+>> I've added these files to the editors folder

 ### Q2.
 Terminal Editor